They reveal a note that the Walmart attacker wrote on his phone

 At first, “it didn’t register as real,” he said, until the sound of gunshots echoed in his chest.

 Wilczewski hid under a table as the attacker walked down a nearby hallway.
-He could see some of his coworkers on the floor or lying on chairs, all motionless and some probably dead, he said.
+He might see some of his coworkers on the floor or lying on chairs, all motionless and some probably dead, he said.
 He stayed because he didn’t want to leave them alone.

 When the shooter returned to the break room, Wilczewski said, he told him to get out from under the table and go home.